 Each of the five volumes concludes with a table of country and regional forecasts covering population, poverty and income, health, education, infrastructure, and governance variables.
 These tables represent the output of the IFs Base Case scenario generated by the respective versions of IFs used in the preparation of each of the volumes (from Version 5.17 in the poverty volume to Version 6.68 in the governance volume).
 Additional end tables in the same format as those in the volumes are also available on this website.
 The additional tables (1) update the Base Case forecasts using IFs Version 7.02 (February 2014); and (2) present the forecast results generated by the alternative scenarios explored in each volume (also using IFs Version 7.02).

-Click on the links associated with each volume to download the full text with the original Base Case end tables, sets of the end tables (both Base Case and alternate scenarios) using a more recent version of the IFs model (Version 7.02 from February 2014), and both summary and detailed scenario annotations used throughout the series.
+Click on the links associated with each volume to download the full text with the original Base Case end tables, and sets of the end tables (both Base Case and alternate scenarios) using a more recent version of the IFs model (Version 7.02 from February 2014).
+Also included are summary and detailed scenario annotations of assumptions and scenario drivers used throughout the volumes.
 In addition, you will find an Executive Summary for each volume except the first.